-Harry is a researcher at the Ada Lovelace Institute where he works to explore ethical and policy questions posed by new and emerging uses of data.
+Harry is a Senior Researcher at the Ada Lovelace Institute where explores the ethical and policy questions posed by new and emerging uses of data and AI.

 Featured work